fraserivison/apex-adventures/README.md

 ## Features

-Diving Locations Timeline:
-A dynamic timeline showcasing the historical development and evolution of great white shark cage diving locations around the world.
-Historical facts and milestones related to each location, offering users an immersive journey through time.

-Safety Measures:
-A section highlighting the historical evolution of safety measures and protocols in great white shark cage diving.
-Information on advancements in technology and practices to ensure the well-being of both divers and sharks.

-### Features Left to Implement
-Diving Locations Timeline:
-A dynamic timeline showcasing the historical development and evolution of great white shark cage diving locations around the world.
-Historical facts and milestones related to each location, offering users an immersive journey through time.

-Safety Measures:
-A section highlighting the historical evolution of safety measures and protocols in great white shark cage diving.
-Information on advancements in technology and practices to ensure the well-being of both divers and sharks.

 ### Apex Adventures Logo:
 The clickable Apex Adventures logo serves as a convenient route back to the home page, ensuring users have quick access to the central hub of information.
 This feature enhances user navigation, providing a seamless and user-friendly experience for those exploring our shark cage diving offerings.